A beginner's guide: Get started in sailing

 Sailability

-There are more than 200 RYA Sailability sites across the UK and further afield welcoming people with disabilities to enjoy the outdoors, feel freedom on the water, learn new skills and build confidence.
+There are more than 200 RYA Sailability sites across the UK and further afield welcoming people with disabilities to enjoy the outdoors, experience freedom on the water, and learn new skills.

 Young sailors